SarahMadro/Collabify-Music-App/README.md

 ### 2)  Start Auth Server
 - Navigate to the auth-server directory `cd auth-server/authorization_code`
 - Install the dependencies `npm install`
-- Paste in the redirect uri, client id, and client secret you copied in step 1 to a .env file *(and make sure to include it in your .gitignore!)*
+- Paste in the redirect uri, client id, and client secret you copied in step 1 to a .env file *(and make sure to include that file in your .gitignore!)*
 - Run the Server `node app.js`